SmingHub/Sming/Sming/Arch/Esp8266/Components/libc/README.rst

 .. highlight:: bash

-This Component accommodates the differences in runtime libraries for the various supported toolchains.
+This Component supports integration of the standard C library provided by the compiler toolchain.
 See also :doc:`/arch/esp8266/getting-started/eqt`.